-Overview

-NextGen Strategy

-Financial & business revie

-EU taxonomy statement

-Sustainability: Pillar 2
+Overview NextGen Strategy Financial & business reviev EU taxonomy statement Sustainability: Pillar 2 Risk management Privacy and compliance Legal

 In 2021, we reached 31% female representation in the top three layers, meeting our target of a minimum 30% for the third year running, and have established a new target of 35% by 2025.
 Over 40 talented female/diverse employees are enrolled in LeasePlan's Talent to the Top mentoring programme, which links them to an external mentor to support their development as leaders.